Key Takeaways:

 The bulbs use less electricity, to begin with, and they last about ten times longer.

-Installing dimmer switches inside and motion detectors outside reduce energy use as well.
+Installing dimmer switches inside and motion detectors outside reduces energy use as well.

 When designing your new steel building, consider using skylights to reduce your dependency on interior lighting during the day.